Everything I know about managing remote employees, I learned the hard way.

-I saw the “only the bad” problem in my first remote management experience in which remote leaders only brought me problems, so I never got to see what was going right or even make idle chitchat around the water cooler.
+I saw the “only the bad” problem in my first remote management experience.
+Remote leaders only brought me problems, so I never got to see what was going right.
+I couldn’t even make idle chitchat around the water cooler.
 But that’s why it’s so important to develop formal processes to celebrate victories, both in one-on-ones and in public channels,.
 For example, in every one-on-one agenda, you should ask your team member to share something that went right that week.

 Then there’s the opposite problem: remote team members who promise that everything is fine, even when they’re quietly drowning in quicksand.
 The danger is that if managers can’t check on work, they don’t learn about problems until they’ve really gotten out of hand.

 The problem is widespread.
 An HBR study found that when remote workers encountered challenges, “84%” said it took them days to resolve.
 And 47% said it took weeks.
-However, it’s important to note that this disconnect in communication isn’t usually because employees are being deliberately evasive but because they don’t know how to alert anyone when they’re in trouble.
+However, it’s important to note that this disconnect in communication isn’t usually because employees are being deliberately evasive.
+It’s because they don’t know how to say they’re in trouble.

 The Solution: Deep Conversations, Probing Questions

-In the old days–when working remotely meant that all you knew of your employees was an email signature or a voice on a conference call–getting a real sense of their issues was nigh on impossible.
-But thankfully, today’s technology has made it possible for managers to probe into issues by facilitating meaningful one-on-ones between managers and their reports.
+In the old days, working remotely meant that all you knew of your employees was an email signature or a voice on a conference call.
+Back then, getting a real sense of their issues was nigh on impossible.
+But thankfully, today’s technology has made it possible for managers to have meaningful one-on-ones with their reports.